 Latest Key Security Issues

 From time to time we will provide information on security related issues that we feel you should be aware of.
 These security updates will be presented on this page.

-A phishing attack is an online fraud technique which involves sending official-looking email messages with return addresses, links and branding that all appear to come from legitimate banks, insurance companies, retailers, credit card companies, etc. Such emails typically contain a hyperlink to a spoof website and mislead account holders to enter customer names and security details on the pretence that security details must be updated or changed.
+A phishing attack is an online fraud technique which involves sending official-looking email messages with return addresses, links, and branding that all appear to come from legitimate banks, insurance companies, retailers, credit card companies, etc. Such emails typically contain a hyperlink to a spoof website and mislead account holders to enter customer names and security details on the pretense that security details must be updated or changed.
 Once you give them your information it can be used on legitimate sites to take your money.
 It is important that you should be alert to any emails asking for your information; see more on "FWD's Standard Practices" in the next section.